 Chinese oil companies led declines in an index (HSCEI) of the nation’s stocks in New York as the Asian Development Bank lowering its growth forecast fueled concern over a slowdown in the world’s second-largest economy.

 The Bloomberg China-US Equity Index of the most-traded Chinese stocks in the U.S. sank 0.4 percent to 91.93 yesterday.
 PetroChina Co.
-(PTR) retreated for the first time in three days as crude slid to a two-month low, and Cnooc Ltd. (883) dropped to the biggest discount (CEO) to its Hong Kong stock in six days as trading there resumed following a holiday.
+(PTR:US) retreated for the first time in three days as crude slid to a two-month low, and Cnooc Ltd. (883) dropped to the biggest discount (CEO:US) to its Hong Kong stock in six days as trading there resumed following a holiday.
 Aluminum Corp. of China fell after canceling a plan to invest in a Mongolian coal exporter.

 The ADB cut its forecast yesterday for Chinese economic growth to 7.7 percent this year from a previous estimate of 8.2 percent.
 The Manila-based lender also said downside risk for China’s economy, which grew at the slowest pace since 2009 in the second quarter, may intensify.
 The service sector expanded at the weakest pace last month since at least March 2011, a government purchasing managers’ index released yesterday showed.